epiverse-trace/episoap/README.md

 This projects has some overlap with other R packages:

-- `{sitrep}` from the R4EPI organisation.
+- `{sitrep}` from the Applied Epi organisation.
 While the stated goals and approaches can appear similar, `{episoap}` and `{sitrep}` are actually two very different projects.
 The `{sitrep}` reports are more specific (providing, e.g., reports for a specific disease), and thus more detailed.
 They are also more opinionated in the sense that they provide a single analysis path for each situation, based on the extensive experience of MSF. `{episoap}` on the other hand offers a more generic approach, with the emphasis on alternative paths you can